levigroker/GRKAnalytics/README.md

 This is the name of the `.h` and `.m` files in the `Providers` subdirectory which represent the class for the provider adaptor.
 This class should be a subclass of `GRKAnalyticsProvider`.

-`:weak_classes => ['Fabric', 'Crashlytics', 'Answers']`
-This is an array of classes which represent the stubbed out APIs defined in your provider class and which need to be weak linked.
-The podspec will generate compiler flags for each such that they are properly weak linked.
-See http://stackoverflow.com/a/32151697/397210

 NOTE: At this time the podspec is designed such that all providers are cross-platform (both iOS and OSX).